OccupyWallStreet/nycga2/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.1.10 =
+* Added a new user survey.
+The notice will only appear for users who didn't complete or hide the previous one.
+* Fixed a number of bugs in the code that determines which menu should be expanded.
+* Fixed compatibility issues on sites running in SSL mode.

 = 1.1.8 =
 * Fix author URL (was 404).